Tips on how to leverage your animated interactions

-One is to deliver a video animation sheet with all the animation behavior with or without the values next to each animation;
+One of them is to deliver a video animation sheet with all the animation behaviour with or without the values next to each animation:

 - Without values, the animation sheet is a more independent way to go for both teams, since the developer team codes and implements the animation, using the video as a guide.
 This method is good for a Dev team that has experience and doesn't need specific and exact values for coding and implementation.
 The video will be a reference for standard values that could be found in some articles and CSS websites.

 - With values, it's always the way to go to make sure that the Dev team has the precise values of the animation,and that everything is exactly aligned in terms of animation design and style.

 Sprites are a method to get an animation through code.
 It behaves just like the sprites we used to saw in early days of 8 and 16 bit games.
 It’s a sequence of step by step images alongside, made into a larger image that contains the animation.